TMcMeans/photo-hunt/README.md

 Photo Hunt is a single page application built in Vue.js that uses the [Unplash API](https://unsplash.com/developers) to allow users to search for and view photos that relate to the search terms.

+This app is deployed to GitHub pages.
+View it live [here](https://tmcmeans.github.io/photo-hunt/).

 ## Project setup

 ```